-Cultural competence
+Cultural responsiveness

-Implement road safety education that is culturally relevant for the diversity of children, their families and the community.
+Implement road safety education that is respects multiple cultural ways of knowing, doing and being and is relevant for the diversity of children, their families and the community.

 Continuity of learning and transitions

 Use the opportunity of transitions, in active partnership with children, families and the local community, for road safety education.